Plovdiv, Bulgaria: A Photographer’s Dream

 Still original stones from the Greeks, the Thracians, the Romans and of course, the Bulgars.
 The streets, the walls, the entire atmosphere breathed ancient.

 Everywhere we looked it was pure eye-candy.
 Two photographers- a beautiful city- please forgive us for the vast amounts of photos to follow.
-Below are photos of the coliseum:
+The Roman stadium is the photo here on the right:

 The second day, Armando decided to do some street chalking for fun, and by the time I’d swung by, he had a local posse of followers helping him out.